Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 A Look at Azure's Unique Draws

-Worldwide Availability: Azure spans over 60 regions, giving them globally the scale with localized data residency.
+Worldwide Availability: Azure cloud migration services span over 60 regions, providing global scale with localized data residency.

 Enterprise-Grade Security: Azure is compliant with 90+ compliance offerings-out of which understand GDPR, HIPAA, and ISO.